Furniture Glides Guide: How to Choose, Measure, and Install the Right One

 3

-Many modern and mid-century furniture legs taper, meaning the bottom is narrower than the top.
-Always measure at the bottom.
-If you measure higher up, you’ll order a furniture glide that’s too large, and it will overhang and peel off.
+Many modern and mid-century legs taper, meaning the bottom is narrower than the top.
+Always measure at the bottom, not the top.
+The glide must fit the actual base it’s attaching to.

 4